Flu vaccination – Funding and claiming payment

 - the contractor has enough vaccine supplies to run the offsite clinic and vaccinate expected attendees.

-Pre-authorisation of payment for the cost of venue hire and cold storage will be given on a first come first served basis, from a finite budget, where a contractor meets the conditions above.
+Pre-authorisation of cost will be given on a first come first served basis, from a finite budget.

-Claims for payments for pre-authorised monies should be made monthly, via the Manage Your Service (MYS) platform.
-Claims will be accepted by the NHSBSA within six months of hire of the venue or by 31st August 2021, whichever date is earlier, in accordance with the usual Drug Tariff claims process.
+Claims for payments for pre-authorised costs should be made monthly, via the Manage Your Service (MYS) platform.
+Claims will be accepted by the NHSBSA within six months of hire of the venue or by 31st August 2022, whichever date is earlier, in accordance with the usual Drug Tariff claims process.

 When using the MYS platform, contractors should ensure they only make a single claim for each calendar month, as subsequent submissions for that claim month will not be accepted by the platform.